Private Car Parking Companies - know your rights

 The Victorian Consumer Action Centre (a Victorian Government funded body) says: “We are inundated with complaints from consumers alleging that they have been fined unfairly, in most cases, consumers are only parking within the free period, yet are being fined between $60 and $80.
 These private companies do not have the power to issue fines” said Consumer Action Director of Policy & Campaigns Gerard Brody (read more).
 And similar provisions apply in other Australian states.

 Note that when you receive one of these so called private "parking fines" the company does not know your address.
 Only if you contact the company or pay the fine will they know who you are.
-So do not contact them or pay their parking fines without reading this website first.
+So do not contact them or pay their parking fines without reading this website, or getting independent legal advice, first.

 To find out what to do if you receive a parking fine from a private car park company,please read the FAQ page (see links at left) on this site.